17-day mountain bike trip in Western Uganda

 • Swimwear

-• Backpack and sturdy walking shoes for trekking (if applicable)
+• Backpack and good walking boots for any trekking

 Level of difficulty: